Where to Find Help With Improving Mood?

 CBD and Improving Mood

 Cannabidiol — or CBD — is another major cannabinoid present in cannabis.
 Although it can demonstrate mood modulating properties, interestingly, CBD doesn’t induce euphoria or a high like THC.
 Instead CBD activates non-cannabinoid receptors and acts on other pathways.

 But, even without feelings of euphoria, CBD’s effect on mood is significant.
-This 2010 study suggests that CBD treatment for depression was comparable to traditional antidepressant treatment.
+This 2010 study published in the British Journal of Pharmacology (2009) suggests that CBD treatment for depression was comparable to traditional antidepressant treatment.
 CBD has also shown an ability to improve overall mood, reduce anxiety, and improve cognitive function.

 How does CBD Exert its Mood Improving Effects?

 Evidence suggests that the interaction between CBD and serotonin receptors plays a large role in CBD’s mood-modulating abilities.
 Serotonin is a neurotransmitter linked to improving overall mood and CBD could help increase serotonin levels by activating the 5-HT1A serotonin receptor.

 Terpenes Play a Role in Improving Mood